JayWebtech/scamshield/README.md

-##Running the App
+## Running the App
-###To run the app, follow these steps:
+### To run the app, follow these steps:

-####Clone the repository to your local machine
+#### Clone the repository to your local machine

 ```git
 git clone https://github.com/your-username/your-repository.git
 ```
-####Open the project in your preferred code editor
+#### Open the project in your preferred code editor

 ```git
 cd your-repository
 ```
-####Install the required packages and dependencies using the command:
+#### Install the required packages and dependencies using the command:

 ```dart
 flutter pub get
 ```

-####Run the app on an emulator or connected device using the command:
+#### Run the app on an emulator or connected device using the command:

 ```dart
 flutter run
 ```

-####If you encounter any issues running the app, please check the troubleshooting section below.
+#### If you encounter any issues running the app, please check the troubleshooting section below.

-#####Troubleshooting
+##### Troubleshooting

 If you encounter any issues running the app, try the following steps:

--Ensure that you have installed Flutter and set up your development environment correctly.
+- Ensure that you have installed Flutter and set up your development environment correctly.
 You can follow the instructions on the Flutter website to install Flutter.

 - Make sure that you have the required packages and dependencies installed by running the command flutter pub get.